Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Tiyun chittered.
 "You should have made it a giant spatula."
 He indicated the lawn where Gyotin was waiting, tea ceremony all prepared.
 Daar sniffed skeptically.

-"...Can’t smell it…" he rumbled, sounding suddenly worried.
+"...Can’t smell it..." he rumbled, sounding suddenly worried.

 "That’s to be expected.
 Things should start clearing up once we’ve got a few bags through you."